barraponto/cpython/Doc/library/itertools.rst

 --------------

-This module implements a number of :term:`iterator` building blocks inspired by constructs from APL, Haskell, and SML.
+This module implements 20 of :term:`iterator` building blocks inspired by constructs from APL, Haskell, and SML.
 Each has been recast in a form suitable for Python.